 Get Noticed, But Don’t Be a Huge Distraction

 Most of the time, billboards are aimed at drivers, bikers, cyclists, or pedestrians (which is why you have just a few seconds to get a message across).
-This causes an interesting dilemma for the advertiser.
+It causes an interesting dilemma for the advertiser.
 You want to get noticed, but you don’t want to be responsible for major, or even minor, accidents.
 So, while being distracting is paramount in many media, it’s a fine balance with the billboard.

 Not the Place for Direct Response

-If you want a more intimate conversation with your target audience, use print advertising, television, radio, flyers, websites and direct mail.
+If you want a more intimate conversation with your target audience, use print advertising, television, radio, flyers, websites, and direct mail.
 Billboards are the wrong medium for anything other than a quick message.
 However, if your website or phone number is the headline, and makes sense, then you have an exception to the rule.

 Be Smart, But Not Too Clever

 A boring billboard will be ignored.
 A smart billboard will grab the attention and leave a lasting impression.
 A billboard that’s trying to be too clever, well, it will get lost on the audience.